 Find out which Connecticut schools offer phlebotomy classes.
 See requirements and school information, and learn about admissions and coursework for a phlebotomy technician education in Connecticut.
-Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 If you are thinking about studying Phlebotomy in Connecticut, you will find certificate programs from schools across the state.
 Most programs offer coursework in medical terminology, specimen collection, venipuncture and lab tests.
 You can find schools, tuition and admissions information for programs in the state.

 What You Need to Know

 Phlebotomy classes in Connecticut are often offered by community colleges as part of a phlebotomy certificate program or a phlebotomy technician training program.
 These programs generally take less than a year to complete, and some may prepare students to take a national certification exam.
 Programs may also include an internship or an externship, and most phlebotomy programs allow students to get hands-on experience through clinical and laboratory coursework.
 Read on to learn some of the schools in Connecticut that offer these programs, and to see if any will fit your needs.